We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A friction burn on the penis will have similar symptoms to those of friction burns on other parts of the body.

-It is important to recognize the symptoms of a friction burn on the penis so that a person can distinguish between this injury and other more serious issues, such as sexually transmitted infections (STIs).
+It is important to be able to recognize the symptoms of a friction burn on the penis so that a person can distinguish between this injury and more serious health concerns, such as sexually transmitted infections (STIs).

 The symptoms of a friction burn on the penis include: